CahootsMalone/interstate-76-stuff/running-interstate-76-gog-release-using-dgvoodoo.md

 When running the game at a resolution with a 16:9 aspect ratio (e.g., 1920 x 1080), the graphics will be distorted (horizontally stretched, to be specific).
 Presumably the game's underlying camera transformations assume a 4:3 aspect ratio.

 Note that if your graphics hardware displays 4:3 resolutions at a 16:9 aspect ratio, this situation will look roughly the same as the one described in the previous section.

+## Troubleshooting

+### General Troubleshooting

+If you're unable to run the game using dgVoodoo as described in this document, there are a few general troubleshooting steps that might be worth trying.
+I describe them in [this comment](https://github.com/CahootsMalone/interstate-76-stuff/issues/1#issuecomment-1565495913).

+### Frame Rate isn't Limited

+Some people have reported that dgVoodoo's `FPSLimit` setting doesn't consistently reduce the game's frame rate.
+[GOG forum user Pseudoman shared one possible solution](https://www.gog.com/forum/interstate_series/simple_stepbystep_instructions_for_running_interstate_76_with_hardware_acceleration_using_dgvood/post7): disabling Windows' "fast startup" feature.

+To disable fast startup in Windows 10:

+* Open the start menu, click the gear icon to open the settings window, click the "System" button, and select "Power & sleep" from the list of categories on the left.
+  * Alternatively, open the start menu, type "power settings", and select "Power & sleep settings".
+* Click "Advanced power settings" on the right (under the "Related settings" heading).
+* Click "Choose what the power buttons do" in the list on the left.
+* Click "Change settings that are currently unavailable".
+* Uncheck the box for "Turn on fast startup".
+* Click the "Save changes" button.

+For reference, Microsoft's documentation describes fast startup [here](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/updates-not-install-with-fast-startup#more-information) as follows:

+> The Fast Startup feature in Windows 10 allows your computer [to] start up faster after a shutdown.
+When you shut down your computer, Fast Startup will put your computer into a hibernation state instead of a full shutdown.
+Fast Startup is enabled by default if your computer is capable of hibernation.

+[This page describing how fast startup can cause hibernation or shutdown to fail](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/fast-startup-causes-system-hibernation-shutdown-fail#more-information) provides slightly more detail:

+> During Fast Startup, the kernel session is not closed, but it is hibernated.
+Fast Startup is a setting that helps the computer start faster after shutdown.
+Windows does this by saving the kernel session and device drivers (system information) to the hibernate (hiberfil.sys) file on disk instead of closing it when you shut down the computer.